The advantages and rewards of buying and owning property overseas are greater right now than ever before in our lifetime.

 #2: Inventory Supply And Demand

-In expanding markets, supply takes time to catch up with demand, creating peaks and valleys in pricing, even if the overall trend is up.
+In expanding markets, supply typically takes time to catch up with demand, helping to create peaks and valleys in pricing even if the overall trend is up.

 #3: The Path Of Progress

 Easier and better access opens up locations to broader markets.

 Therefore, one way to choose a market for investment is to identify a place where some important infrastructure improvement is planned.
 A new airport, new train station, new highway, new hospital, etc., can mean a new universe of potential buyers, and a newly paved road, for example, that cuts travel time in half, can make a location more accessible and therefore more valuable.

 All these things can translate into an exit strategy for an investor looking to develop or to flip.

 Investing in property overseas creates opportunities for diversification in terms of market, type of investment, type of property, and currency.